valfride/UFPR-SR-Plates/README.md

 # UFPR-SR-Plates Dataset

 This dataset contains **100,000 license plate (LP) images** organized into **10,000 tracks**, captured under real-world surveillance conditions.
 Each track includes **five sequential low-resolution (LR)** images (captured when the vehicle was farthest from the camera) and **five sequential high-resolution (HR)** images (captured at the vehicle's closest point).
-The dataset is designed to advance research in license plate super-resolution (SR) and recognition (LPR) under challenging real-world conditions.
+The dataset, introduced in our JBCS paper [[PDF]](https://raysonlaroca.github.io/papers/nascimento2025toward.pdf), is designed to advance research in license plate super-resolution (SR) and recognition (LPR) under challenging real-world conditions.

 ## Key Features
 - **Real-world diversity**: Images were captured under varying lighting, weather, and environmental conditions using a rolling shutter camera installed on a Brazilian road.